9 Module 8: Literature In East Asia

 A form of brief, Zen-inspired nature poetry, called haiku, was popularized by poets such as Basho (1644-94), who wrote a famous poem about a frog jumping into an old pond.
 In such fleeting and mundane occurrences, the haiku poets sought to capture insight into and appreciation of existence.
 The structure of these poems is three 5-7-5 syllabic lines.

 Natsume Soseki (1867-1916) author of Heart (Kokoro), combined Western and Japanese techniques in his writing that was part of the “I-novel” style.
-(Photo by Ogawa Kazumasa [1860–1929], under Public Domain)
+(Photo by Ogawa Kazumasa [1860–1929], believed to be under public domain in the U.S.)

 During the Tokugawa period popular novels gained great popularity, along with collections of weird tales on ghosts, goblins, and human-eating monsters called oni.
 Vividly described characters from the merchant class, samurai, and denizens of the “floating world” (pleasure districts) of Osaka and Edo (Tokyo) were depicted in the novels of this period.
 Among the most famous authors was Ihara Saikaku (whose real name was probably Togo Hirayama) (1642-93), who wrote The Life of an Amorous Woman.